Psalms For Life

 my soul within me!

-Well-known for its opening lines of self-talk, this psalm has David urging himself not to take any of YHWH’s mercies for granted or feel entitled.
+Well-known for its opening lines of self-talk, this psalm urges its songwriter/singer not to take any of YHWH’s mercies for granted or feel entitled.
 David gives many reasons to praise God: he forgives, heals, redeems, restores, and renews.
 David sees God as holy, both just and merciful—vindicating and rescuing the oppressed.
 We’d be lost without either justice or mercy.
-Though we struggle to hold these qualities together in tension, God unites the two perfectly.
+And while we struggle to hold these qualities together in tension, God unites the two perfectly.

 Some see God as angry and vindictive in the Old Testament, but David sets the record straight: God is just and punishes evil, but his anger is limited, while his love is endless.
 That was the key point YHWH made when he revealed his glory to Moses.
 YHWH said the essence of his majesty was his incomparable, unrelenting love (Ex.
 33-34).
 He could easily have obliterated his rebellious people for worshipping the golden calf, but he redeemed and forgave them instead.

 David picks up on that theme here, and he’s doubtless speaking from personal experience since God has lavished the same extravagant love on him, sinner that he is.
-After all the grace God had poured out on him, he had grown entitled and cavalierly stolen both the wife and the life of one of his most loyal supporters.
-While David deserved destruction, God graciously forgave and restored him, making David warn himself here against taking any of God’s good gifts for granted.
+After all the grace God had poured out on him, he had grown entitled and cavalierly stolen both the wife and the life of one of his most loyal soldiers.
+While David deserved destruction, God graciously forgave and restored him, causing David to warn himself here against taking any of God’s good gifts for granted.

 Jesus, thank you that you reign over all and are unfailingly merciful and just.
 Help me to see you truly—gracious, slow to anger, overflowing in lavish love.
 Empower me to live as you lived, pleasing your Father as only those who know him truly can.
 Amen.